There is so much “fake history” going around about the Medieval Era that I decided to write this article and create this;

 Of course this also means that even though Medieval people were clean and washed regularly, their way of life still attracted vermin, after all in a way most of them still lived on farms even if they weren’t farmers.

-A house with a garden, a cesspit, some animals, would always be an attractive place to visit for rats and the fleas they carried.
+A house with a garden, a cesspit, some animals, would always be an attractive place to visit for all sorts of animals and bugs.

 Caring about hygiene was also not something Europeans were taught later by interaction with other cultures, they’d been obsessed by it since before Roman times.